stretchr/todo/README.md

 When disabled, the function it calls is empty.
 There is still a bit of overhead in passing the arguments by value, however.

 In order to enable the todo package, set `TODO_ENABLED=1` as an environment variable.
+We recommend setting it in `.bashrc` or `.bash_profile` or similar so it will always be set.

 As a result of this requirement, the tests also depend on this environment variable being set.
 Use `TODO_ENABLED=1 go test` to test.
 Simlarly, to run the benchmarks, use `TODO_ENABLED=1 go test -bench=.`.

 ## Behavior